elastic/apm/specs/agents/sanitization.md

 include `REDACTED`, `**********`, `-----------`, etc.

-Fields that MUST be sanitized are the HTTP Request headers, HTTP Response headers, and form fields in a `application/x-www-form-urlencoded` request body.
+Fields that MUST be sanitized are the HTTP Request headers, HTTP Response headers, and form fields in an `application/x-www-form-urlencoded` request body.
 No fields (including `set-cookie` headers) are exempt from this.

 The query string and other captured request bodies (such as `application/json`)